ipdxco/github-as-code/README.md

 *Note*: `Sync` is also going to sort the keys in all the objects lexicographically.

 - [ ] Run `Sync` GitHub Action workflow from your desired `branch` - *this will import all the resources from the actual GitHub configuration state into GitHub Management*
-- [ ] Merge the pull request that the workflow created once the `Comment` check passes and you verify the plan posted as a comment - *the plan should not contain any changes*
+- [ ] Merge the pull request that the workflow created once the `Plan` check passes and you verify the plan posted as a comment - *the plan should not contain any changes*

 ### ...update GitHub Management?

 - [ ] Run `Update` GitHub Action workflow
-- [ ] Merge the pull request that the workflow created once the `Comment` check passes and you verify the plan posted as a comment - *the plan should not contain any changes*
+- [ ] Merge the pull request that the workflow created once the `Plan` check passes and you verify the plan posted as a comment - *the plan should not contain any changes*